Ashley Wood Stoves, Heaters, and Furnaces: Hearth, Pellet Stove, and Parts

 Gas Fireboxes

-Ashley Wood Stoves began in a cold workshop thirty years ago, when our founder couldn’t find a stove that actually heated his space without burning through a forest’s worth of logs every winter.
-So he built his own — a heavy-duty steel burner that could run all night on just a few pieces of hardwood.
-Word spread through our Vermont valley about the stove that actually worked, and before long, neighbors were asking for their own.
+Ashley Wood Stoves?
+Yeah, it started in some cold, damp workshop thirty years ago, when our founder just couldn’t find a damn stove that actually heated his space without burning through a forest’s worth of logs every winter.
+So he built his own.
+Simple.
+A heavy-duty steel burner that could run all night on seriously just a few pieces of hardwood.
+Word spread through our Vermont valley quick about the stove that actually worked, and before long, the neighbors were knocking, demanding one for their own homes.
+Can’t blame them, honestly.

-Today, we’re still building stoves the same stubborn way: thick gauge steel, precision-welded seams, and cast iron doors that’ll outlast your grandkids.
-We test every single unit with a 12-hour burn before it leaves our shop, because nobody should wake up to a cold house at 3 AM.
-Our stoves aren’t the cheapest or the fanciest, but they’re what we’d want in our own homes — reliable heat sources that turn wood into warmth without the fuss.
+Today, we’re still building stoves the same stubborn way: thick gauge steel, precision-welded seams—the good stuff.
+And those cast iron doors?
+Those things will probably outlast your grandkids, I’m not kidding.
+We test every single unit with a full 12-hour burn before it leaves our shop, because nobody should ever have to wake up to a freezing cold house at 3 AM.
+No one.
+Look, our stoves aren’t the cheapest or the fanciest things you’ll see, I’ll be upfront about that.
+But they’re exactly what we’d want in our own homes—reliable heat sources that turn wood into warmth without all the fuss and complication.

 Complete Your Fireplace Setup